IvanMathy/IvanMathy/README.md

 ### Howdy!
 I'm Ivan ✨

+I am a creative engineer, building things that are pretty and techical.
+I enjoy experimenting with emerging technologies and I'm always looking to learn something new.

 Welcome to my personal GitHub profile.
-Here you will find a few open source projects from over the years, some good, some not as much.
+Here you will find a few open source projects from over the years, some good and some not quite.
+Not everything I do ends up here, most of it either sits somewhere in my computer or behind an NDA.

 ___
 <p align="center">